-It is estimated that Bardet-Biedl syndrome (BBS) affects approximately 600 people in the UK.
-Many GPs, doctors and health professionals will not have come across BBS before and there are many who have not heard of the Syndrome.
+Bardet-Biedl syndrome is a rare, inherited disorder affecting approximately 1 in 100,000 babies born; many GPs, doctors and health professionals will not have come across BBS or have heard of the Syndrome before.

-BBS is a rare, recessively inherited ciliopathy (see later section explaining the term 'ciliopathy') which affects approximately 1 in 100,000 babies born.
 Features of the Syndrome include rod-cone dystrophy, a progressive eye disorder that leads to blindness, characterised by tunnel vision and night blindness; obesity; renal abnormalities; developmental delay; speech and language difficulties; extra fingers and/or toes and learning difficulties.
 Not all the features are always present in those diagnosed as having BBS and each one can vary in severity and appearance.
-The variability in presentation and severity of the Syndrome, together with the rarity of the condition can lead to delayed diagnosis and a lack of adequate local health care.
+The variability in presentation and severity of the symptoms, together with the rarity of the Syndrome, can lead to delayed diagnosis and a lack of adequate local health care.

 This booklet is aimed at the medical and healthcare professionals involved in the care of BBS patients to promote a greater understanding of the Syndrome and the recommended care pathway.
-The information has been provided and checked by the BBS specialist clinics team and, where possible, is supported by research and published articles.
+The information has been provided and checked by the BBS specialist clinics team and, where available, is supported by research and published articles.
 A bibliography of references and useful publications can be found at the back of the booklet.
-For further information, contact: admin@bbsuk.org.uk
+For further information, contact: admin@bbsuk.org.uk.